Top 4 Coffee Stocks to Watch in 2022

 Nestle is another diversified beverage company.
 It’s based out of Switzerland and offers 10 different coffee brands.
 It’s not a direct investment into coffee, but it still gives some decent exposure.
 Some of its other brands also complement its coffee offerings.

 This coffee company has rewarded investors for many years.
 It’s also positioned to continue its growth.
 As consumer trends change, Nestle has the scale and money to adapt.
-The company spends well over $1.5 billion in research and development each year.
+The company spends over $1.5 billion in research and development each year.

 Nestle’s innovation is focused on plant-based foods, reducing packaging waste and much more.
 This helps the company remain competitive.
 And it might be a good addition for investors’ portfolios.